The Pac-Man Scream: Video Gaming's Wilhelm Scream (draft report)

 Why it is obscure

-- The track was only added with the 1983 the CD release.
+- The track was only added with the 1983 CD release.
 Which is still rather tight as far as the timing goes.
+In 1982 the game is released.
+In 1983 Superman III is released with sound effects from the CD.

 - The track's description implies an open air arcade or fairground.
 Neither would typically feature an Atari 2600.